Create conda package with conda-forge

 Run

-git checkout main && git pull upstream main
+git checkout main && git pull upstream mainto sync with the main branch.Run

-git add recipe/meta.yaml && git commit -m "release: ready for <version-number>"
+git add recipe/meta.yaml && git commit -m "release: ready for <version-number>".Run

 Wait for the CI to pass and tag the relevant maintainer(s) for review.